Hatsune Miku: Project Diva X

 Hatsune Miku: Project DIVA X (初音ミク -Project DIVA- X) is a 2016 rhythm game featuring the character Hatsune Miku, created by Sega and Crypton Future Media, released on March 24, 2016 for the PlayStation Vita in Japan.
 A PlayStation 4 version known in Japan as Hatsune Miku: Project DIVA X HD (初音ミク -Project DIVA- X HD) was released on August 25, 2016.
-A North American and European version has been released for PlayStation 4 and PlayStation Vita on August 30, 2016.
+North American and European versions were released for PlayStation 4 and PlayStation Vita on August 30, 2016.
 The title reflects the game being the 10th entry in the Hatsune Miku: Project DIVA series (including the Dreamy Theater games and both versions of Hatsune Miku: Project DIVA F).
 The game takes a new approach to play style, focusing around the theme of "Live and Produce".

 Development

 The game was publicly announced on August 31, 2015 via a video preview.

 The character modules are designed by Tokichi, Akiakane, Tama, iXima, Hachi, Hoshima, Amemura, PinocchioP, Awashima, Gagame, 456, Suzunosuke, Saine, Nagimiso, toi8, and Rella.
-The full original cast from the previous game is set to be present in Project DIVA X with KAITO and MEIKO now taking on appearances from their Vocaloid 3 boxart.
+The full original cast from the previous game is present in Project DIVA X, with KAITO and MEIKO now taking on appearances from their Vocaloid 3 versions.